What happened during the first seconds of the Universe?

 The Hubble eXtreme Deep Field (XDF) was created using 10 years of Hubble Space Telescope images and reveals galaxies spanning 13.2 billion years in time: about 0.6 years after the birth of the Universe.
 The deep field captures such distant light, most of the galaxies are seen as they existed in their infancy.
 Credit: NASA, ESA, G. Illingworth, D. Magee, and P. Oesch (University of California, Santa Cruz), R. Bouwens (Leiden University), and the HUDF09 Team

 Could we ever know what happened before the Big Bang?
-Indeed, was there a ‘before the Big Bang’?

-As we conventionally understand our Universe, there really is no thing as “before” the Big Bang.
+As we conventionally understand our Universe, there really is no thing as before the Big Bang.

 Asking what happened before the Big Bang is like asking what lies north of the North Pole – there just isn’t anything that those words in that order represent.